otterize/intents-operator/README.md

 Read more about it in the [secure kafka access tutorial](https://docs.otterize.com/quick-tutorials/k8s-kafka-mtls).

 ### Identities
 Pods in the cluster are dynamically labeled with their owner's identity.
-If a `ReplicaSet` named `myclient` owns 5 pods and a `Deployment` named `myserver` owns 3 pods, and we enable `myclient -> myserver` access via `ClientIntents`, all 5 source pods would be able to access all 3 target pods.
+If a `ReplicaSet` named `my-client` owns 5 pods and a `Deployment` named `my-server` owns 3 pods, and we enable `my-client` &rarr; `my-server` access via `ClientIntents`, all 5 source pods would be able to access all 3 target pods.

-Pod identities can be overridden using the custom annotation `intents.otterize.com/service-name` mentioning the desired service name in the value.
-This is useful, for example, for owner-less pods.
+Pod identities can be overridden by setting the value of the custom annotation `intents.otterize.com/service-name` to the desired service name.
+This is useful, for example, for pods without any owner.

 ## Bootstrapping
-To bootstrap client intents files for the services running in your cluster, you can use the [Otterize network mapper](https://github.com/otterize/network-mapper) to automatically detect pod-to-pod calls.
+To bootstrap client intents files for the services running in your cluster, you can use the [Otterize network mapper](https://github.com/otterize/network-mapper), which automatically detects pod-to-pod calls.

 ## Read more
 The Otterize intents operator is a part of [Otterize OSS](https://otterize.com/open-source) and is an implementation of [intent-based access control](https://otterize.com/ibac).

 ## Development
-Inside src/operator directory you may run make command.
-Most useful command:
+Run the `make` command inside `src/operator` directory.
+Some useful commands are:
-* `make build` to compile the go code
+* `make build` to compile the go code.
-* `make deploy` to generate Kubernetes object deploy the project to your local cluster
+* `make deploy` to generate Kubernetes Deployment object which deploys the project to your local cluster.

 ## Contributing
 1. Feel free to fork and open a pull request!
 Include tests and document your code in [Godoc style](https://go.dev/blog/godoc)
 2. In your pull request, please refer to an existing issue or open a new one.
 3. Changes to Kubernetes objects will make changes to the Helm chart in the [helm-charts repo](https://github.com/otterize/helm-charts), which is a submodule in this repository, so you'll need to open a PR there as well.
 4. See our [Contributor License Agreement](https://github.com/otterize/cla/).

 ## Slack